Zeuhz-Droid/space-toursim-website-main/README.md

 ### What I learned

+My approach was a little bit different, I think.
+Front-end mentor had provided about 15 html files to be used for coding and all, but I decided to not only use sass for this project but also use four (4) html files, one for each of the navigation links.
+My code was sectioned into different aspects as this is the importance and function of sass;

 1. I learned or rather practiced and updated my sass markup/codes.
 2. setting up the package.json file to support sass and the whole build process.
 3. In javascript, I learnt and implemented event delegation _Code appended Below_, as well as the function scope.